-Grace, The Kind One
+Grace the Kind One

 Winding through narrow streets, around potholes and ditches, our driver was careful to dodge all the children in school uniforms walking along the edge of the road.

-I was in Uganda to evaluate Living Goods, a young organization working to get life-changing health products into the hands of people in need.
+I was in Uganda to evaluate Living Goods, an organization working to get life-changing health products into the hands of people in need.
 They’ve become nicknamed the “Avon of Africa” because they train women to sell products door-to-door.
 But instead of beauty products, they sell essential medicines.
 Women apply to become trained as licensed Community Health Promoters (CHPs) and in turn, they earn an income while caring for their communities.
 I heard they were onto something, and I was eager to learn more.

 In 2015, nearly six million children died before reaching age 5, mostly from preventable diseases.
 Treatments to save their lives cost less than a cup of coffee.
 It’s a tragedy I’ve seen firsthand, and it haunts me to this day.
 Years ago, a mother flagged me down on the roadside in a remote region of Liberia, asking if I could save her toddler.
 The little girl was severely malnourished.
 Her long, sticky legs dangled from out of the blanket, while her mom held her close.
 Too weak to even lift her head or smile, the little girl could only blink back at us.